Natural Laxative Foods: Compare with drug store laxatives!

 Leafy greens are another great source of dietary fiber.
 Here are a few examples of leafy green vegetables with their density of dietary fiber per 100 grams (6).

-• Kale (1.8 grams dietary fiber per 100 grams of serving)
+• Kale (1.8 grams of dietary fiber per 100 grams of serving)

 Aloe Vera As a Laxative

 Aloe Vera works very well in treating constipation.
-Its Laxatives’ effects on bowel movements help to clear constipation issues fast.
+Its Laxatives’ effects on bowel movements help to clear constipation issues quickly.
 It regulates bowel movements.
 A study on students successfully demonstrates the effectiveness of Aloe Vera.
 Helps with Irritable Bowel Syndrome (IBS) problems (7).

-A homemade Aloe Vera Recipe for Laxative effect
+A homemade Aloe Vera Recipe for Laxative Effect

 It is just a matter of making a simple juice with Aloe Vera gel and a few other ingredients.